Bio/Contact Info

-FOR BOOKINGS/PRESS/INFO CONTACT: snooks[at]bm-soho[dot]com
+FOR BOOKINGS/PRESS/INFO CONTACT: snooks[at]niteshadeinc[dot]com

 Web: www.niteshadeinc.com